-In the 2000 Fish and Wildlife Program Basinwide Provision D.9 states:

-“The Council will initiate a process involving all interested parties in the region to establish guidelines appropriate for the collection and reporting of data in the Columbia River Basin.”

-Consequently an important objective of the research plan is to encourage development of an effective and economical approach to long-term monitoring that provides a basis for future programmatic-scale evaluations.
-Some components of a regional monitoring program, such as counts of returning anadromous adult fish at dams, estimates of the number of out-migrating juvenile fish, harvest estimates, hatchery production, and so on, already have been developed in the Columbia Basin.
-Yet the program needs to facilitate the development of additional components that are important, including long-term PIT-tagging of important populations of anadromous fish, coordinated estimates of spawners or escapement into tributaries by standardized sampling and estimation methods, and standardized habitat and water quality sampling and estimation methods.
+An important objective of the research plan is to encourage development of an effective and economical approach to long-term monitoring that provides a basis for future programmatic-scale evaluations.
+Some components of a regional monitoring program, such as counts of returning anadromous adult fish at dams, harvest estimates, hatchery production, already have been developed in the Columbia Basin.
+Yet the program needs to facilitate the development of additional components that are important, including long-term PIT-tagging of important populations of anadromous and resident fish, coordinated estimates of spawners or escapement into tributaries by standardized sampling and estimation methods, and standardized habitat and water quality sampling and estimation methods.

 In order to effectively implement subbasin, recovery, and conservation plans, it is necessary to follow a logical process and paradigm of Assess, Design, Implement, Monitor, Evaluate and Adaptively Adjust plans and their implementation processes (Figure 1.).